ddejean0117/rabbit_case_study/README.md

    * How perceptive and useful Tab's insight really are, and if they warrant a $50 service fee by displacing traditional therapy
    * If there is a more affordable microphone

-* The [Rewind Pendant](https://www.limitless.ai/#pendant) from Limitless is a magnetic broach that functions similarly to the Tab, but it aspires to be a notetaker and AI assistant rather than a life coach.
+* The [Rewind Pendant](https://www.limitless.ai/#pendant) from Limitless is a magnetic broach that functions similarly to the Tab, but it aspires to be a Narrow AI notetaker and assistant rather than a life coach.
 At $99 with no service fee, it powerfully questions the Tab's business model.
 They've raised $33 million in funding, and anticipate a product release in fourth quarter of 2024.
-(11)
+(12)

-* OpenAI/LoveFrom's anticipated collaboration on the "iPhone of artificial intelligence" has been rumored to marry industry-leading AI functionality with unparalleled attention to detail.
-While the $1B fundraising efforts and LoveFrom's expansive development timelines may put the realization of this rumor several years out (11), it is probably the most likely market challenger to the R1, as it would presumably be *the* well-crafted groud-up solution that fully harnesses the ability of AI to transform user experience.
+* OpenAI/LoveFrom's anticipated collaboration on the "iPhone of artificial intelligence" has been rumored to marry industry-leading General AI functionality with unparalleled attention to detail.
+While the $1B fundraising efforts and LoveFrom's expansive development timelines may put the realization of this rumor several years in the future (11), it is  the most likely market challenger to the R1, as it would presumably be *the* well-crafted groud-up solution that fully harnesses the ability of AI to transform user experience.

 ## Results